deiss/digitscanner/README.md

     bin/digitscanner --train 60000 0 15 5 0.1 0 --fnnout fnn_200_100_improved.txt --fnnin fnn/fnn_200_100.txt --enable_multithreading 5 --time --mnist mnist_data
     bin/digitscanner --fnnin fnn_200_100_improved.txt --test 10000 0 --mnist mnist_data   # 98.25%

 It is better but also shows that the training is really slow.
-This neural network is available in the `fnn` folder.
+This neural network is available in the *fnn* directory.

 ***